nomic-ai/semantic-search-app-template/README.md

 ### Starting the app

 First build the FastAPI docker image.
-You only have to do this once and when you add new dependencies to the requirements.txt file:
+You only have to do this on initial build or when you add new dependencies to the requirements.txt file:
 ```bash
 DOCKER_BUILDKIT=1 docker build -t backend_api --progress plain -f backend/Dockerfile.buildkit .
 ```